Silverdale Hoard: Display and disposal

 The British Museum displayed a selection of the finds from mid-December 2011 through to the New Year, in conjunction with the launch of the annual reports on the Portable Antiquities Scheme and the Treasure Act 1996.
-On 16 December 2011 the hoard was determined by a Lancashire coroner to be treasure.
+On 16 December 2011, the hoard was determined by a Lancashire coroner to be treasure.
 The independent Treasure Valuation Committee then carried out an evaluation of the hoard's monetary value and a reward was shared between its finder and the landowner.
 The Lancaster City Museum expressed an interest in acquiring the hoard if it could raise enough money to purchase it.
 The hoard was eventually valued at £110,000 and it was reported in May 2013 that Lancaster City Council believed it would be "unaffordable" to purchase and conserve the hoard in the city, but hoped that Lancashire County Council could acquire it with a financial contribution from the city.

-In October 2013 it was announced that the hoard had been purchased by Lancashire County Museum Service with the assistance of grants of £45,000 from the National Heritage Memorial Fund and £33,000 from the National Art Fund.
+In October 2013, it was announced that the hoard had been purchased by Lancashire County Museum Service with the assistance of grants of £45,000 from the National Heritage Memorial Fund and £33,000 from the National Art Fund.
 It formed the basis of a display "The Silverdale Hoard: the Story So Far" in Lancaster City Museum from 25 October to 21 December 2013, which attracted record visitor numbers to the museum.
-It was then moved to the Museum of Lancashire, Preston, being displayed from 15 February to 7 December 2014.
+It was subsequently moved to the Museum of Lancashire, Preston, being displayed from 15 February to 7 December 2014.
 It was then to be the subject of further research and conservation work.
 The Museum of Lancashire closed on 30 September 2016, although remaining open for pre-booked school groups.

 The hoard was on display in the Harris Museum, Preston, June-August 2019 as part of an exhibition "Fearsome Craftsmen" displaying Viking craft.
-In February 2020 plans were announced for a bid to the National Lottery Heritage Fund for £96,000 to support a temporary display of the hoard in Silverdale village library, but this did not take place because of COVID-19.
-From February 2022 the Silverdale Hoard went on display for a year in the Jorvik Viking Centre in York; the items had undergone further conservation since last displayed to the public.
+In February 2020, plans were announced for a bid to the National Lottery Heritage Fund for £96,000 to support a temporary display of the hoard in Silverdale village library, but this did not take place because of COVID-19.
+From February 2022 to October 2023, the Silverdale Hoard went on display for a year in the Jorvik Viking Centre in York; the items had undergone further conservation since last displayed to the public.